alvarogarcia7/blog_source/content/blog/draft_how-manage-learning-backlog.md

 ## The learning backlog

+### What's a backlog?

 > What is a backlog?
 >
 > A backlog is a buildup of work that needs to be completed
 >
 > From [Investopedia, Backlog entry](https://www.investopedia.com/terms/b/backlog.asp)

 In this particular case, not all work will be completed in finite time, which is equivalent to saying that not all work will be completed.
 Some of it will be unfinished, go stale (or not), and be removed from the backlog.

+### Adding items

+### Expiring items

 I have no definitive answer on how to clean your backlog, but you can get inspiration based on the 'weekly review' practice from Getting Things Done (GTD) TODO add link.

 There should be one and only one 'next task' in your backlog.
 Always have that clear, to remove the uncertainty of 'which is the next task'.
 That uncertainty can lead to analysis-paralisis.